neo4j-devtools/relate/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `@daedalus:master`.
+1. In GitHub, send a pull request to `daedalus:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the test suites to ensure tests are still passing.